What to do in the Garden in April

 This short video shows exactly how to do this for better bushier Sweet Pea plants.

-Another great summer annual is Cobaea scandens, known as the Cup and Saucer plant.
+A great summer annual is Cobaea scandens, known as the Cup and Saucer plant.
 The advantage of sowing annuals is that you can buy a wide range of seed and grow plants you rarely see in garden centres.
 Cobaea Scandens is native to South America, it is tender (non hardy)and a lovely climbing plant to have as part of a summer display.
-The specialist seed catalogues have a fantastic range of seeds and its great fun to grow something unusual.
-Amaranthus caudatus, common name Love lies bleeding, is another exotic looking annual which is easy to grow from seed.
+The specialist seed catalogues have a fantastic range of seeds and it's great fun to grow something unusual.

 Both need warmth to germinate and to grow on in frost free environment.
 It is best to delay planting out until they are good-sized study plants.

-Easy annuals to grow from seed which provide an equally bold splash of colour are nasturtiums, sunflowers, calendula and cornflowers.
+Easy annuals to grow from seed that provide an equally bold splash of colour are nasturtiums, sunflowers, calendula and cornflowers.
 All are easy to germinate from seed and not as tender as Cobaea and Amaranthus.

-Feed shrubs
+Feed shrubs in April

 Tie in new plant growth